 First and foremost, we are commercial growers.

-Our 35-acre wetland farm, leveraged by thousands of acres of contracted and permitted collection sites, supplies environmental projects with over 135 species of field- and greenhouse-grown herbaceous plants, shrubs, grasses and trees.
+Our 30-acre wetland farm and contracted permitted collection sites, supplies environmental projects with over 35 species of field- and greenhouse-grown herbaceous plants, shrubs, grasses and trees.

 Our greenhouses, shade houses and laser-graded ponds provide state-of-the-art growing environments, as well as enhanced production capabilities.